Preparing to Sell a Business

 - Businesses with clean financials, good records, clean facility and premises, and quality and up to date equipment will receive good consideration by buyers.
 Most buyers will likely deduct a significant amount from the asking price if one or several areas of the business is not presentable or poses shortcomings.

-- Have A Good Reason To Exit & Sell A Business.
+- In Preparing to Sell a Business Have A Good Reason To Exit & Sell A Business.
 Buyers are always concerned about the reason for the sale of a business.
 They are afraid you may be selling a business because of a declining industry, the effects of globalization, competitor dominance or some undisclosed fact that may negatively effect and hurt the business in future years.

 - Buyers want to hear a valid and logical reason for the sale.
 Without a good reason for a sale, business buyers may assume the worst and either offer you a lower price (valuation) or just walk away.

 - Form An Advisory Team.
-To sell a business successfully you need to have the right group of experts.
+In preparing to sell a business successfully you need to have the right group of experts.
 Start by searching for the services of a credible mergers & acquisitions advisor followed by an attorney with merger and acquisition transaction experience.

 - Your accountant will also need to be involved in some aspects of the business sale.
 Your merger and acquisition advisor will play the most critical role in the sale of your business therefore, they need to be qualified and experienced with mergers and acquisitions services, exit planning, business valuation and many other matters so you can achieve a predictable and successful outcome in the sale of your business.